Disney World Vacation Planning Guide

 - You’ve picked a Disney resort; you’ve chosen your vacation dates, now’s the "fun" part - what ticket/package do you select?
 Disney has the Magic Your Way Tickets which allows you to customize your ticket to match your vacation plans.
-It looks confusing (and expensive) but let’s break it down a bit:
+Let's break it down:

-- Start with the Magic Your Way Base Disney Ticket: Don’t look at the one day rate and assume that you simply multiply that number by the amount of days you're vacationing.
-The per day ticket price decreases the longer you stay.
-Example: In 2013, one day is $95 for adults while 5 days is $289 which comes to $57.80 per day.
-(What’s really amazing is if you get a 6 day ticket, your cost only increases to $299.
-You read that correctly; only $10.00 to add a 6th day).
+- Start with the Magic Your Way Base Disney Ticket: Don’t look at the one-day rate and assume that you simply multiply that number by the number of park days you're planning during your vacation.
+The per-day ticket price decreases the longer you stay.
+Example: In 2017, a one-day regular season ticket to the Magic Kingdom is $110 for adults, while 5 days is $340, which comes to $68 per day.
+(What’s really amazing is, if you get a 6-day ticket, your cost only increases to $355.
+You read that correctly; only $15.00 to add a 6th day).

 - Think about your travel style.
-The Base Ticket is the cheapest, but you can’t “park hop” with it.
-If you’re like the majority of guests, you'll be visiting more than one Disney Park in a single day.
-For an extra price you can add "Park Hopping".
+The Base Ticket is the cheapest, but with that ticket you can only visit one park per day.
+If you’re like the majority of guests, you'll want the ability to visit multiple Disney Parks in a single day.
+For an extra price you can add "Park Hopping."
 (The extra price is per ticket, not per day.)
-This way you can visit, one, two or all four of the Disney theme parks on the same day.
+This way you can visit, one, two, or all four of the Disney theme parks on the same day.

 - Do you want to visit the Disney Water Parks and/or Disney Quest?
 For another fee you can do just that: Water Parks Fun & More.
-(Before paying for a feature you won't fully use - take a look at the costs of purchasing these add-on's individually: Water Park, Disney Quest, Pleasure Island Tickets
+Before paying for a feature you won't fully use - take a look at the costs of purchasing these add-ons individually.

-- There are also a few amenities added when you book a Disney Magic Your Way Package.
-Some are worthwhile, like the free photo pass picture, while others are questionable, such as the Planet Hollywood certificate.
-This restaurant gets consistently poor ratings and may not be worth the $15 savings towards a really bad meal.
+- There are also a few incentives added when you book a Disney Magic Your Way Package.
+Some are worthwhile, like the free PhotoPass picture and free miniature golf vouchers, while others are not as valuable, such as the retail discounts at some Disney Springs shops that you may not use.

 Travel Agent or Planning your own Disney World Vacation